Sense and Learn: Self-Supervision for Omnipresent Sensors: Methodology

-We implement the learning network $F_{\theta}$ as a multi-stream temporal convolutional model (TCN).
-The part of the motivation to use TCN came from~\cite{bai2018empirical} where it has been shown that convolutional networks perform remarkably well on sequence modeling tasks.
-Likewise, they have a low footprint for training and inference as compared to other methods and can be pruned easily to further compress the network~\cite{molchanov2016pruning}.
-Our model consists of a distinct learning stream for each input to extract modality-specific features.
-The subnetworks share the same architecture, which is followed by a modality-agnostic network that fuses and learns a shared representation from the multimodal input.
-Jointly, we refer to these modules as encoder $e$, which is embedded within $F_{\theta}$.
-Importantly, we add an extra block connected to $e$, which is discarded after self-supervised pre-training.
-The intuition behind this strategy is that the model's last layers capture features that are primarily task-specific and do not generalize well on the end-task of interest.
-Therefore, the additional layers allow the base encoder to capture more generic features, while solving the auxiliary tasks.
 Figure~\ref{fig:architecture} illustrates the architecture design by precisely highlighting these main building blocks.
 The modality-specific encoder consists of three $1$D convolutional layers with $32$, $64$, and $96$ feature maps and a kernel size of $24$, $16$, and $8$, respectively.
 The max-pooling layer, with a pooling size of $4$ and a stride of $2$, is added after the initial convolutional layers.
 A dropout is used with a rate of $0.1$ at the end of the block.
 The shared encoder consists of a single convolutional layer with $128$ feature maps and a kernel size of $4$, which takes concatenated features as input.
 The supplementary layers in the pre-training block consist of a convolutional layer with $64$ feature maps and a kernel size of $4$ and a dense layer having $512$ hidden units.
 Importantly, a separate output layer is used for each input modality for all the surrogate tasks except `sensor blend,' which, based on its formulation, does not require this.
 Likewise, we use global pooling as the last layer in the representation learning network that aggregates discriminative features.
 L$2$ regularization with a rate of $0.0001$ is applied to the weights of all the layers to avoid overfitting.
 Moreover, we employ SELU as non-linearity except on the output layer; the network is trained with a learning rate of $0.0001$ for a maximum of $30$ epochs unless stated otherwise.